tuanchauict/logger/README.md

 This is a hacked version of [Logger](https://github.com/orhanobut/logger) by Orhan Obut.

-This logger allows us localize a log so that we can on / off a log debug on a single file or on the whole project.
+This logger allows us localize a logger so that we can on / off a log debug on a single file or on the whole project.

-# What have been changed in this hacked?
+# Do we have to change alot after long time using Logger?

 Nothing.
-This can work well with the old Logger, just take a look at Installation to know how to use
+This can work well with the old Logger, just take a look at **Installation** to know how to use.

 # What new?